dapr/dapr/samples/distributed-calculator/README.md

 ![Calculator Screenshot](./img/calculator-screenshot.jpg)

-8. Open your browser's console window to see the logs produced as we use the calculator.
+8. Open your browser's console window (using F12 key) to see the logs produced as we use the calculator.
 Note that each time we click a button, we see logs that indicate state persistence:

 ```js
 Persisting State: